Chief Medical Officer & People's Physician

 Dr. Munuswamy joined the Sri Venkateswara Institute of Medical Sciences (SVIMS), Tirupati, in 1994.
 Recognizing the vital need for structured trauma response, he dedicated himself to the Department of Emergency Medicine from 1997 onwards.
 Over his 32-year career, he rose to the position of Chief Medical Officer (SAG), leading the emergency department with absolute sincerity.

-On October 1st, 2003, during the historic Alipiri bomb blast, Dr. Munuswamy was the lead emergency physician who personally attended to the Honorable Chief Minister of Andhra Pradesh, Sri Nara Chandrababu Naidu Garu, and MLA Sri Chadalawada Krishnamurthy.
+On October 1st, 2003, during the historic Alipiri bomb blast, Dr. Munuswamy was the lead emergency physician who personally attended to the Honorable Chief Minister of Andhra Pradesh, Sri Nara Chandrababu Naidu Garu, and MLA Sri Chadalawada Krishnamurthy Garu.
 He supervised their critical care and emergency treatment until their complete recovery.
 For his lifetime excellence, he received a Meritorious Certificate from Hon.
 Minister Bojjala Gopala Krishna Garu on Independence Day, August 15, 2002.

 When the COVID-19 pandemic struck, Dr. Munuswamy refused to step back.
 Operating in the high-risk environment of emergency medicine, he rendered exemplary duties 24/7 without taking a single day of leave.
 He was officially awarded the "COVID-19 Warrior" Appreciation Certificate by the Director-Cum-VC of SVIMS.
 In recognition of his extraordinary career, he received the Republic Day Appreciation Certificate in 2025 as Chief Medical Officer.